timothee-haudebourg/routledge-jp-frequencies-parser/README.md

 of "A Frequency Dictionary of Japanse" published by Routledge in 2013 and transform the contained data into a machine-readable JSON file.

-The dictionary is built from two following corpora: the [Corpus of Spontaneous Japanese (CSJ)](https://pj.ninjal.ac.jp/corpus_center/csj/en/) and the [Balanced Corpus of Contemporary Written Japanese (BCCWJ)](https://pj.ninjal.ac.jp/corpus_center/bccwj/en/).
+The dictionary provides the list of the 5000 most commonly used words in the japanese language, along with frequency and dispersion measurments based on the analysis of the two following corpora: the [Corpus of Spontaneous Japanese (CSJ)](https://pj.ninjal.ac.jp/corpus_center/csj/en/) and the [Balanced Corpus of Contemporary Written Japanese (BCCWJ)](https://pj.ninjal.ac.jp/corpus_center/bccwj/en/).